boneIO-eu/case_expansion/README.md

-# case_expansion
-Case for Expansion Module
+# Case for boneIO BBB
+The case is designed for 3D printing
+* Recomended matirial PET-G